biditsadhukhan/Quantifying-myself/README.md

 # Quantifying-myself
- This is an Exploratory data analysis project that I have done for my statistics course in Rkmveri
+ This is an Exploratory data analysis project that I have done for my statistics course in Rkmveri using R software
 - Data Description- The data is collected regularly from September to January 2021 tracking things about something related to mine be it hobbies, habits, or other things.